Financing your new car - NAB

 A car loan is a type of personal loan you can use to buy a vehicle.
 Car loans can usually be used for both new and used cars.

-Different loans will give you the option of fixed or variable interest rates, weekly, fortnightly or monthly repayments, and how many years you can take to pay back the loan.
-The interest rate you’re offered will depend on your financial situation, and loans may come with fees.
+Whatever loan you choose, the interest rate you’re offered will depend on your financial situation, and loans may come with fees.
 Always do your research to make sure you understand all the features of your car loan.

 Car dealer finance